NSW Photo Card

 Refunds for new concession holders

-If you become an eligible concession card holder, carer or NSW Seniors Card holder while you hold a valid NSW Photo Card, you can apply for a pro-rata refund of the fee you paid, if:
+If you become an eligible concession card holder, carer or NSW Seniors Card holder while you hold a valid Photo Card, you can apply for a pro-rata refund of the full fee you paid, if:

-Visit any registry or service centre and take your concession card, Centrelink Carer Allowance or Seniors Card to apply for a refund.
+Visit any service centre and take your concession card, Centrelink Carer Allowance or Seniors Card to apply for a refund.
 Your eligibility will be validated electronically with the relevant issuing authority.